 Staff Focus is another area that can improve as a result of biophilic office design.
 With increased levels of oxygen due to plant life, concentration levels increase and in turn, mental fatigue diminishes.
 This ties in with the improved productivity we’ve already mentioned above.

 Rather than holding your next brainstorming session in a cramped meeting room with fluorescent lighting and no access to natural light, you might want to consider using biophilic design to boost staff creativity.
 Aspects such as colour schemes, the use of natural materials, access to natural light, and attractive greenery, have all been shown to have a positive impact on creativity in the workplace.

 With increased productivity and employee well-being, a longer-term benefit of the biophilic design is that staff retention improves.
 It’s logical when staff are happier in the workplace and an office is a place they enjoy being, they are less likely to leave.

 Simple steps to incorporate biophilic elements in the workplace

 Not everyone is in the market (or has the budget) for a completely new office fitout, but there are opportunities to incorporate biophilic design in all workplaces.
 Whether it’s a small change like updating the art selection in your building or introducing some more greenery, the biophilic design aims to integrate not interrupt.
 True to its name, a good biophilic design should feel natural.

-While it might be easy to dismiss biophilic design as a trend in office design or a passing fad, it’s likely the concept is here to stay.
+While it might be easy for designer office furniture in sydney to dismiss biophilic design as a trend in office design or a passing fad, it’s likely the concept is here to stay.
 It’s good news on all levels – not only will workplaces become more attractive to the eye, but they’ll also be more enjoyable places to work.